dappnode/apm-subgraph/README.md

 # Aragon Subgraph

-This is a subgraph for the [Aragon Project](https://github.com/aragon).
+This is a subgraph for the [Aragon Package Manager](https://github.com/aragon) registries hosting DAppNode packages.

 ## Brief Description of The Graph Node Setup